lukestein/tfhtech/raspberrypi/README.md

 * `chrome://flags/#enable-accelerated-video-decode`
 * `chrome://flags/#enable-gpu-rasterization`

 Restart the browser.
-You can check hardware acceleration status by browsing to `chrome://gpu`
+You can check hardware acceleration status by browsing to `chrome://gpu`, although some sources suggest that Chromium may falsely claim to be using hardware acceleration.

 As a simple example, direct guests to join an OBSN room at e.g., <https://obs.ninja/?room=ROOMNAME&pw=ROOMPASSWORD> or obfuscate the password using <https://invite.cam>.
 You can control this "room" (including sending audio/video to your guest that will not be captured by the Pi) at <https://obs.ninja/?director=ROOMNAME&pw=ROOMPASSWORD>.

-Ensure you know your local IP address (which you can check using `hostname -I`).
+Ensure you know your local IP address (e.g., 192.168.0.140, which you can check using `hostname -I`).
 You can now open a fullscreen OBS viewer remotely via SSH using e.g.,
 ```bash
 ssh pi@192.168.0.140 "chromium-browser --kiosk --display=:0 --autoplay-policy=no-user-gesture-required \"https://obs.ninja/?scene=0&room=ROOMNAME&password=ROOMPASSWORD&codec=h264&nocursor&height=720\""
 ```